coumbaya/lift/experiments.md

 | SELECT DISTINCT ?person ?place WHERE { <br> ?place dbpedia-owl:keyPerson ?person . <br> ?person dbpedia-owl:employer ?place } |  <br> ?s1 dbpedia-owl:employer ?s2  . <br>   ?s2 dbpedia-owl:keyPerson ?s1 |

 This query seeks to find informations about persons, work places and their employers.
-Aparaintly there exist a cycle in this query, as its triple patterns are joined both in their subjects and objects.
+Apparently there exist a (syntactical) cycle in this query, as its triple patterns are joined both in their subjects and objects.
 Actually, the TPF client starts with the second triple pattern i.e., ?person dbpedia-owl:employer ?place, which has the smallest cardinality (5,722 triples), and pushes in a double nested loop both its subject and object bindings into the first i.e., ?place dbpedia-owl:keyPerson ?person, which has the largest cardinality (25,261 triples).
 We observe this fact in the deduced BGP of the Table above.

 ## Most frequent deduced bgps for usewod 2016